ashwinexe/FYP/README.md

 #### Block Diagram
 ![](block_diagram.jpeg)
-- Training on 16,600 images yielded 90% accuracy on train and 76% accuracy on validation. over 50 epochs!
-- This model is saved and used later

 ### Dataset Details and Classes
 Data consists of 1.1GB of 16,600 images of different categories of food.